 The runways delivered a marvelous selection of spring 2020 hair trends, so every fashion aficionado will find at least a few that they will surely want to adopt.
 While there were many different hairstyles for spring/ summer 2020, we think they are easy to sort into two main categories.

 The first category is clean and sleek hairstyles that will be favored by the fashionistas who like a pristine and flawlessly put-together look.
 Those sleek looks included buns, braids, and just simple pulled-back hair.
 The second category is the exact opposite: wild and messy hair trends that relied on natural texture and volume for a lot of drama.

 Beyond this, we saw a few staple runway hair looks, including simple waves and center parts, as well as some avant-garde sculptural looks that were each unique in their own right.
-But before we get into all of the 2020 hair trends, let’s talk a bit about the main hair colors for the season!
+Let’s get into all of the 2020 hair trends, before we talk a bit about the main hair colors for the season!

 Spring/ Summer 2020 Hair Trends

 And now for the main event!
 The 2020 hairstyle trends are here offering diversity and creativity to every head of hair.

 A wavy blowout is a timeless hairstyle that always looks good, and is absolutely perfect for day-to-day.
 This is why this staple gets the honor of being the first style listed on our list of the spring/ summer 2020 hairstyles!

 At Kith, hair was gently blow-dried so it retained a bit of a wave, while models with curly hair simply had their curls boosted by a very gentle styling.
 Most models with long locks had their hair styled into a slightly voluminous blowout at Iceberg, often with a chic center part.

 #2.
 Center Part